powerfulbean/mTRFpy/docs/basics.rst

 Finally, we provide a method to easily convert a TRF to the MNE-Python framework.
 MNE is the most commonly used package for analyzing EEG and MEG data in Python and provides useful functions for visualization.
-The :py:meth:`to_mne_evoked` requires information about channel locations (here, we use a standard montage for the biosemi system) and returns a list of :py:class:`mne.Evoked` instances - one for each feature in the TRF.
+The :py:meth:`TRF.to_mne_evoked` requires information about channel locations (here, we use a standard montage for the biosemi system) and returns a list of :py:class:`mne.Evoked` instances - one for each feature in the TRF.
 In the below example, we are converting and visualizing the TRF for the 7 :sup:`th` spectral band ::

     from mne.channels import make_standard_montage